Child psychotherapist

 Employers

-The majority of child and adolescent psychotherapists (CAPTs) work for the NHS in CYPMHS, community-based clinics, such as the child and family consultation service, or in hospitals.
+The majority of child and adolescent psychotherapists (CAPTs) work for the NHS in CYPMHS, community-based clinics or in hospitals.

-You could also find work in other areas, both within and outside the NHS, including:
+You may also find work in other settings, both within and outside the NHS, including:

 - eating disorder services